All the Stars: Reception

-"All The Stars" received positive reviews from critics.
+"All the Stars" received positive reviews from critics.
 Jon Blistein of Rolling Stone praised the song, calling Lamar's verse "defiant" and SZA's verse "enthralling" and "filled with vocal turns".
 However, Sheldon Pearce of Pitchfork gave the song a negative review, calling it "generic" and "pales in comparison to [Lamar and SZA's] recent works".
 Pearce further wrote that the song is "full of heavy-handed plotting and everyman cliches" and is "so nondescript that it reeks of compromise, devoid of personality or any true vision."
 Although Pearce complimented Lamar and SZA's performances and the "slick production", he ultimately wrote that "'All the Stars' is uncharacteristically conservative for these two stars, all in service of a bigger picture."

-In December 2018, Billboard ranked "All The Stars" as the 15th best song of the year.
+In December 2018, Billboard ranked "All the Stars" as the 15th best song of the year.

 Chart performance

-In the week ending January 20, 2018, "All The Stars" debuted at number 43 on the Billboard Hot 100.
-During its fifth week on the chart, it managed to rise to number 31 on the Hot 100, and in the week ending March 3, 2018, the single reached number seven on the Hot 100.
-It is Lamar's second top ten hit on the chart in 2018, following his collaboration with The Weeknd on "Pray for Me", which reached number seven in early February.
-It also became SZA's second top ten hit on the chart following her collaboration with Maroon 5 on the hit single "What Lovers Do".
-On the Hot R&B/Hip-Hop Songs, "All The Stars" debuted at number 19 and stayed in the top 20 for three weeks.
-In its fifth week, it rose to number five on the chart.
+In the week ending January 20, 2018, "All the Stars" debuted at number 43 on the Billboard Hot 100.
+For the week ending March 3, 2018, the single reached number seven on the Hot 100.
+It is Lamar's second top-ten hit on the chart in 2018, following his collaboration with the Weeknd on "Pray for Me", which reached number seven in early February.
+It also became SZA's second top-ten hit on the chart following her collaboration with Maroon 5 on the single "What Lovers Do".
+On the Hot R&B/Hip-Hop Songs chart, "All the Stars" debuted at number 19 and stayed in the top 20 for three weeks.
+In its fifth week, it reached number five on the chart.

 Worldwide, the song peaked at number one in Malaysia, Mexico, Singapore, and Slovakia.
 The song reached the top ten in Australia, Canada, Hungary, Ireland, New Zealand, Norway, Sweden, and the United Kingdom.

+The song is certified diamond in France and Brazil.

 Music video

 The music video for the song was filmed in January 2018 and released to Lamar's Vevo channel on YouTube on February 6, 2018.
 It was directed by Dave Meyers and the Little Homies.
-As of April 2021, the video has over 290 million views.
+As of September 2025, the video has over 583 million views.

 The video features themes and images of Afrocentrism and Afrofuturism, referencing the visual language of the film.
 The beginning of the video references to the Middle Passage, with appearances of Fulani hats, La Sape, Pantsula, Kufi caps, traditional African masks, and Kandake at the end.
 The video also features a sequence where Lamar walks alongside several panthers referencing the Black Panther soundtrack album.